flutter/website/src/cookbook/design/themes.md

 [`TextButtonThemeData`]: {{site.api}}/flutter/material/TextButtonThemeData-class.html

 If a widget doesn't use a specific theme, the visual properties fall back to the main theme.
-Precedence in Themes rank from the specific widget, to the widget type theme, to the general Theme.
+Precedence in themes rank from the specific widget, to the widget type theme, to the general theme.

-After you define a Theme, use it within your own widgets.
+After you define a `Theme`, use it within your own widgets.
-Flutter's Material widgets use your Theme to set the background colors and font styles for AppBars, Buttons, Checkboxes, and more.
+Flutter's Material widgets use your theme to set the background colors and font styles for app bars, buttons, checkboxes, and more.

 ## Create an app theme

-To share a Theme across your entire app, add a `theme` property to your `MaterialApp` constructor.
+To share a `Theme` across your entire app, add a `theme` property to your `MaterialApp` constructor.
 This property takes a takes a [`ThemeData`][] widget.

 To enable Material 3, add the [`useMaterial3`][] property to the `ThemeData` widget.

-If you don't add a `theme` to the constructor,
+If you don't add a theme to the constructor,
 Flutter creates a default theme for you.

 [`useMaterial3`]: {{site.api}}/flutter/material/ThemeData/useMaterial3.html